 Forest Service invasive species management performance is outcome driven, with a focus on treating and restoring priority areas to improve watershed condition and reduce the long-term impacts of invasive species.
 To achieve this, national forests and grasslands typically treat nearly 400,000 acres of priority aquatic and terrestrial invasive species infestations annually using an integrated management approach.
-Since 2007, more than two million acres of lands and waters have been restored to protect against aquatic and terrestrial invasive species across National Forest System lands and waters.
+Since 2007, more than two million acres of lands and waters have been restored to protect against aquatic and terrestrial invasive species across National Forest System lands and waters; with very high treatment efficacy rates each year.

-Forest Service State and Private Forestry programs provide a wide range of assistance to States, tribes, and others to better manage private and other public natural resources.
-The Forest Service provides technical and financial assistance to State natural resource and agricultural agencies, tribal governments, and other Federal land management agencies to respond to and manage forest pests that threaten the Nation's 851 million acres of rural and urban forests of all ownerships.
-The Urban and Community Forestry Program works with community partners in the detection, monitoring, containment, and when possible, eradication of invasive species and provides funding and technical assistance to states to support canopy restoration and management.
+The Forest Service's State and Private Forestry programs provide a wide range of assistance to States, Tribes, and others to better manage private and other public natural resources.
+The Forest Service provides technical and financial assistance to State natural resource and agricultural agencies, Tribal governments, and other Federal land management agencies to respond to and manage forest pests that threaten the Nation's 851 million acres of rural and urban forests of all ownerships.
+The Urban and Community Forestry program works with community partners in the detection, monitoring, containment, and when possible, eradication of invasive species and provides funding and technical assistance to States to support canopy restoration and management.

 We also work closely with sister USDA agencies to coordinate prevention and management of invasive species across all lands.
-USDA has the largest federal role in invasive species management because of its responsibility to (1) conduct port-of-entry inspections and offer technical assistance to responsible agencies who quarantine goods coming into the country, (2) manage more than 192 million acres of national forests and grasslands, (3) conduct research, and (4) provide technical assistance to the private sector and in large agricultural pest control projects.

-The U.S. Department of Agriculture (USDA), Agricultural Research Service (ARS) conducts research in extremely diverse areas involving prevention, control and management of invasive species.
+USDA has the largest Federal role in invasive species management because of its responsibility to offer technical assistance to responsible agencies who quarantine goods coming into the country; manage more than 193 million acres of national forests and grasslands; conduct research; and provide technical assistance to the private sector and in large agricultural pest control projects.
+The USDA Agricultural Research Service (ARS) conducts research in extremely diverse areas involving prevention, control and management of invasive species.
 For example, ARS provides research in support of action agencies such as the Animal and Plant Health Inspection Service (APHIS), to reduce the rate of introduction of invasive species, and to rapidly detect, identify and eradicate incipient species.

-The Animal and Plant Health Inspection Service (APHIS) is a multi-faceted Agency with a broad mission area that includes protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
-APHIS' mission has expanded over the years to include protection of public health and safety as well as natural resources that are vulnerable to invasive pests and pathogens.
+APHIS is a multi-faceted agency with a broad mission area that includes protecting and promoting U.S. agricultural health, regulating certain genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
+APHIS's mission has expanded over the years to include protection of public health and safety as well as natural resources that are vulnerable to invasive pests and pathogens.

-The Natural Resource Conservation Service (NRCS) has become a conservation leader for all natural resources, ensuring private lands are conserved, restored, and more resilient to environmental challenge.
-NRCS helps private landowners tackle invasive species problems in four major ways: 1) technical and financial assistance to manage invasive species and pests; 2) conservation initiatives that work at a landscape scale to address natural resource concerns, including invasive species; 3) Conservation Innovation Grants with partner entities to support development and implementation of innovative approaches and strategies to address invasive species; and 4) Plant Materials Center research geared toward invasive species management and restoring areas where invasive species have been removed.
+The Natural Resources Conservation Service (NRCS) has become a conservation leader for all natural resources, ensuring private lands are conserved, restored, and more resilient to a changing climate.
+NRCS helps agriculture producers and private landowners tackle invasive species problems in four major ways: technical and financial assistance to manage invasive species; conservation initiatives that work at a landscape scale to address natural resource concerns, including invasive species; Conservation Innovation Grants with partner entities to support development and implementation of innovative approaches and strategies to address invasive species; and Plant Materials Center research geared toward invasive plant species management and restoring areas where invasive plant species have been removed.